dharmab/skyeye/docs/ADMIN.md

 Advanced users should consider sending their logs to a log aggregator such as [Grafana Cloud](https://grafana.com/products/cloud/logs/).
 If you do this, I also recommend using `--log-format=json` to log in JSON format, which is easier to search and filter when using an aggregator.

+## Tracing

+SkyEye includes an optional feature to publish request traces to a Discord channel.
+This can help players self-troubleshoot issues using the bot.

+To enable this feature, first create a webhook in your Discord server (Server Settings > Integrations > Webhooks).
+Then, set the `enable-tracing`, `discord-webhook-id` and `discord-webhook-token` configuration options in SkyEye.

 ## Autoscaling (Experimental)

 The included `skyeye-scaler` program is an optional autoscaler tool.
 It monitors a set of frequencies in SRS, and continually sends POST requests to a custom webhook.
 The webhook URL is defined by setting the `--webhook-url` flag or `SKYEYE_SCALER_WEBHOOK_URL` environment variable.